tristanpemble/nix-nomad/README.md

 Generate [HashiCorp Nomad](https://nomadproject.io) JSON job files with [Nix](https://nixos.org) using [NixOS modules](https://github.com/NixOS/nixpkgs/blob/master/lib/modules.nix).

+We are using this flake internally at Quartzy, where we use Nix to manage our entire infrastructure from development to production.
+If you'd like to help advance scientific research while getting to work with Nix, [we are hiring](https://www.quartzy.com/careers).

 ## Why?

 On its own, if used for a single job definition, this is overkill.
 However, NixOS modules becomes most  powerful when